PROJECT ENQUIRY

 How much does a kitchen renovation cost in Malvern?

-How long does a home extension take in Malvern?
+How long does a bathroom renovation take in Malvern?

 At Lilac Constructions, we work with homeowners across Melbourne's most established suburbs, the places where people have invested in their community and want a home that reflects that.